ThitGaRang/moliz.fuml/ReadMe.txt

 models, accepting an XMI file from a conformant UML model as its input and providing an execution trace of the selected activity model(s) as its output.

-The reference implementation was developed as part of a Lockheed Martin Corporation funded project with Model Driven Solutions (a division of Data Access Technologies) in 2008.
+The reference implementation was originally developed as part of a Lockheed Martin Corporation funded project with Model Driven Solutions (a division of Data Access Technologies) in 2008.
 The objectives for making this reference implementation open source are to:

 a) encourage tool vendors to implement this standard in their tools